-Based on currently available information, we believe that our existing cash and cash equivalents, together with expected cash flows from patent licensing and enforcement, and other potential sources of cash flow may not be sufficient to enable us to continue our patent licensing and enforcement activities for at least 12 months.
+Based on currently available information, we believe that our existing cash and cash equivalents, together with expected cash flows from the Stock Purchase Agreement with Aspire Capital and expected cash flows from patent licensing and enforcement, and other potential sources of cash flows will be sufficient to enable us to continue our patent licensing and enforcement activities for at least 12 months.
 However, our projections of future cash needs and cash flows may differ from actual results.
-If current cash on hand and cash that may be generated from patent licensing and enforcement activities are insufficient to satisfy our liquidity requirements, we may seek to sell our investment securities or other financial assets or our debt or additional equity securities or obtain loans from various financial institutions where possible.
+If current cash on hand and cash that may be generated from the Stock Purchase Agreement and from patent licensing and enforcement activities are insufficient to satisfy our liquidity requirements, we may seek to sell our investment securities or other financial assets or our debt or additional equity securities or obtain loans from various financial institutions where possible.
 The sale of additional equity securities or convertible debt could result in dilution to our shareholders.
 We can give no assurance that we will generate sufficient cash flows in the future (through licensing and enforcement of patents, or otherwise) to satisfy our liquidity requirements or sustain future operations, or that other sources of funding, such as sales of equity or debt, would be available, if needed, on favorable terms or at all.
-We can also give no assurance that we will have sufficient funds to repay our convertible debt at maturity in fiscal years 2015 or 2016.
-If we cannot obtain such funding if needed or if we cannot sufficiently reduce operations, we would need to curtail or cease some or all of our operations.
+We can also give no assurance that we will have sufficient funds to repay our convertible debt at maturity in fiscal year 2015.
+If we cannot obtain such funding if needed or if we cannot sufficiently reduce operating expenses, we would need to curtail or cease some or all of our operations.

-As shown in the accompanying condensed consolidated financial statements, we have incurred a net loss of approximately \$2,095,000 during the three months ended January 31, 2013, and, as of that date, we have an accumulated deficit of approximately \$127,178,000 and a net shareholders' deficiency of approximately \$1,324,000.
-These and the other factors described herein raise uncertainty about our ability to continue as a going concern.
+As shown in the accompanying condensed consolidated financial statements, as of October 31, 2012 we had an accumulated deficit of approximately \$125,083,000 and a net shareholders' deficiency of approximately \$1,194,000.
+These and the other factors described in our Annual Report on Form10-K for the fiscal year ended October 31, 2012 raised substantial doubt about our ability to continue as a going concern.
 Management's plans in regard to these matters are set forth above.
 The accompanying condensed financial statements have been prepared assuming that we will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.
-The report from our independent registered public accountants, KPMG LLP, dated January 29, 2013, included in our Annual Report on Form10-K for the fiscal year ended October 31, 2012, includes an explanatory paragraph related to our ability to continue as a going concern.
+The report from KPMG LLP, the Company's former independent registered public accountants, dated January 29, 2013, included in our Annual Report on Form10-K for the fiscal year ended October 31, 2012, included an explanatory paragraph related to our ability to continue as a going concern.

-The following table presents our expected cash requirements for contractual obligations outstanding as of January 31, 2013:
+The following table presents our expected cash requirements for contractual obligations outstanding as of April 30, 2013:

-Payments Due by Period Contractual Obligations Less than 1 year 1-3 years 3-5 years After 5 years Total Non-cancelable Operating Leases \$ 313,000 \$ 260,000 \$ - \$ - \$ 573,000 Convertible Debentures due 2016 (a) - - 750,000 - 750,000 Convertible Debentures due 2015 - 1,765,000 - - 1,765,000 Secured Loan Obligation to Mars Overseas - \$ 5,000,000 - - 5,000,000 Total Contractual Cash Obligations \$ 313,000 \$ 7,025,000 \$ 750,000 \$ \$ 8,088,000 44
+Payments Due by Period

+Contractual Obligations Less than 1 year 1-3 years 3-5 years After 5 years Total

+Non-cancelable

+Operating Leases \$292,000 \$ 171,000 \$ - \$ - \$ 463,000

+Convertible

+Debentures due 2015 - 1,765,000 - - 1,765,000

+Secured Loan

+Obligation to Mars

+Overseas - 5,000,000 - - 5,000,000

+Total Contractual Cash

+Obligations \$292,000 \$6,936,000 \$ - \$ - \$7,228,000